+First and foremost?
 Happy people don’t hurt others.
-This is from a favorite teacher of mine, and it seems true.
+This is a quote from a favorite teacher of mine, and it seems true.
 Rings true, doesn’t it?
-If and when we reach a pure type of happiness that’s nestled in contentment and an inner sense of wholeness, we have no need to hurt others, not purposefully and not unintentionally.
+If and when we reach a pure type of happiness that’s nestled in contentment and an inner sense of wholeness, we have no need to hurt others, neither purposefully nor unintentionally.
 When we experience pure happiness, our actions vibe with our open-hearted energy.
 This is the type of happiness that’s reached through the practice of meditation, and if everyone could calmly abide in this state, well then the world wouldn’t need saving.

-Like everything else, we can say “that’ll never happen” and shrug our shoulders and continue with the false comfort of being one of many who act negatively with an “everybody’s doing it so why shouldn’t I” state of mind, OR…we can work towards changing our minds, and consciously contribute only positive energy to the world around us.
-How would we ever be able to do that?
-Meditation.
+Like everything else, we can say “that’ll never happen” and shrug our shoulders.
+With an “everybody’s doing it so why shouldn’t I” state of mind, we could continue to act negatively, OR…we can work towards changing our minds, and consciously contribute more positive energy to the world around us.
+Meditation can change you, and it can change the world too.
+Here’s how:

 Meditation Makes Us Happy